 Figure 7.
-2010 to 2016 combined average quarterly ΣPBDE data at the TOMPs sites.
+Quarterly Σ PBDE data at the TOMPs sites for 2016.

 The TOMPs air sample archive has been used to provide information the time-trend of PBDEs in the UK atmosphere.
-The re-analysis of the sample archive has focused on four of the six sites over a period ranging from 2000 to 2010 (Birgul et al. 2012).
+The re-analysis of the sample archive has focused on four of the six sites over a period ranging from 1999 to 2010 (Birgul et al. 2012).
 These time-trend data demonstrate a consistent decrease in concentration over recent years with the observed decline starting during the period 2001-2003.
-This is particularly evident in the urban sites of Manchester and London and at the semi-rural site of Hazelrigg.
+This is particularly evident in the urban sites of Manchester and London.
 The average Σ PBDE clearance rates (time taken for a 50% decline in concentration) for these three sites were 3.4, 2.0 and 3.5 years, respectively.
 Comparison of concentrations to estimated emissions and use of PBDE congener profiles suggests that PBDEs in the UK atmosphere originate from primary emissions from products that contain mainly the penta-BDE technical mixture.
 The direct connection with source reduction and UK ambient air concentrations has been established using the Lancaster University EvnBETR environmental fate model.
 Figure 8 compares the ambient air data from the TOMPs archive and the recent TOMPs data from 2011-16, along with an estimate of emissions to the UK atmosphere.
 These data show good agreement suggesting that the sources are largely captured in the emission inventory and that ambient air concentrations are declining at a predictable rate.

-Figure 8. ΣPBDE data at the TOMPs sites over the period 2011 to 2016 (PBDEs have been included in the TOMPs network since 2011, data from 2000 produced from archived samples - Birgul et al. 2012).
+Figure 8. ΣPBDE data at the TOMPs sites over the period 2011 to 2016 (PBDEs have been included in the TOMPs network since 2010/11, data from 2000 produced from archived samples - Birgul et al. 2012).